vinod-unny-eit/Win11PostInstallPS/README.md

 - Clipboard History & Cloud Sync are Enabled
 - Windows Theme is set to Dark
 - The Search in Taskbar is set to Icon mode
+- Moves all icons created by newly installed application off the Desktop and into an Applications folder under the current user's profile folder

 Notes:
 1. Widgets are disabled and also turned off, but due to a change in Windows 11 24H2, this is done in a different function called `Remove-Widgets`.